 Mudras – Channeling Prana

 Mudras are psychic or hand gestures, working with the 5 elements in the body.
 Our teacher said they are a medium of communication, of the pranic energy.
-So you could imagine, depending on the Mudra applying you are talking to your body.
+So you could imagine, depending on the Mudra you’re performing, you are talking via electric impulses.

 For example, if you want to have a clear mind and increase your concentration you apply Jnana Mudra.
 The “Mudra of wisdom” is probably the most known and practiced Mudra.
 Fingertip of the thumb touches tip of the index finger, activating pituitary and endocrine glands.
 It enhances concentration and a clear mind.
 Applying this Mudra helps to reduce insomnia, and relieves other psychological disorders, like depression.